 A plane is a plane, and if it flies, it looks like an airplane because it is an airplane.

 Unfortunately, that is not always true with commercial and private planes.
 Some airplanes, for instance have a nose too long, or a body too thin and narrow, giving the plane a pointy appearance.
 This is the case with Piper Aircraft, where nifty looking planes like the Cub have evolved into a lineup of very long tubes.
 Planes need to carry things, and anything too narrow is suspect; a good looking plane is the Hawker Siddley 748.
-We are not in favor of pointy planes.
+No pointy planes.

 Many “plane-looking” airplanes are still in production; large airliners from Boeing and Airbus all look like airplanes.
-However, the naming of a plane adds to the branding of a plane; for instance we found it sad when McDonnell Douglas stopped its “DC” series of planes and called them “MD.”
+However, the naming of a plane adds to the branding of a plane; for instance something was lost when McDonnell Douglas stopped its “DC” series of planes and called them “MD.”
 While there were many reasons for the demise of McDonnell-Douglas as an independent entity, the loss of their major brand, “DC” certainly had to figure in their sales problems.

 Regional jets are also a big problem.
 Somehow, when they get smaller, they stop looking cool.
 They provide no excitement when you see them.